About Us

 Teaching Duties and Responsibilities

-• Teach middle school science classes using a learner-centered approach;
+• Teach classes in history/social studies and/or English using a learner-centered approach;

 • Design and maintain a classroom environment that supports girls’ academic and personal growth;